The Omnivore's Dilemma: Contents

-Michael Pollan informs us about how corn, the U.S's main food source, is "Taking over the world", being pervasive in many of the foods we eat, including beverages made with corn starch and meat and dairy products from animals fed with corn.
+Michael Pollan informs us about how corn, the U.S.'s main food source, is "taking over the world" due to its pervasiveness in many of the foods we eat, including beverages made with cornstarch and meat and dairy products from animals fed with corn.
 Pollan hopes that his book will change the diets in the U.S. of both humans and animals.
 In the first section, he monitors the development of a calf from a pasture in South Dakota, through its stay on a Kansas feedlot, to its end.
-The author informs that of everything feedlot cows eat, the most destructive is corn, which tends to damage their livers.
-Corn-fed cows become sick as a matter of course, a fact accepted by the industry as a cost of doing business.
+The author says that corn is the worst thing for feedlot cows to eat because it hurts their livers.
+The industry accepts the fact that corn-fed cows naturally become sick as a cost of doing business.

 In the second section, Pollan describes the large-scale farms and food-processing facilities that largely satisfy surging demand for organic food, using Whole Foods as a proxy.
 The author intends to demonstrate that, despite the group's rhetoric, the virtues advertised are often questionable.
 For example, an operation raising "free-range" chicken has only a tiny yard available, largely unused by the short-lived birds.
-Pollan also accuses large-scale organic agriculture of "floating on a sinking sea of petroleum" by analysing that a one-pound box of California-produced organic lettuce – that contains 80 food calories – requires 4,600 calories of fossil fuel to process and ship to the East Coast.
-He adds that the quantity would be only "about 4 percent higher if the salad were grown conventionally".
+Pollan also accuses large-scale organic agriculture of "floating on a sinking sea of petroleum" by analyzing that a one-pound box of California-produced organic lettuce—that contains 80 food calories—requires 4,600 calories of fossil fuel to process and ship to the East Coast.
+He adds that the quantity would be only "about 4 percent higher if the salad were grown conventionally."

-One of Pollan's major arguments about the organic farming industry is that it gives people the false idea that, by definition, organic products come from picturesque open pastures.
+One of Pollan's main points about the organic farming industry is that it gives people the wrong idea that organic products must come from beautiful open fields.

-In contrast to his discussion of the large-scale organic food industry, Pollan presents in the third section Joel Salatin, a farmer who manages a successful mid-sized, multi-species meat farm in Virginia, and insists on selling his goods nearby and on relying on his family and a few interns to supplement his labor.
-Pollan discusses how each part of the farm directly helps the others—- the sun feeds the grass, the grass feed the cows, the larvae in the cow manure feed the chickens, and the chickens feed the grass with nitrogen.
-As a result of the various cyclical processes, the farm does not require fossil fuels.
+In contrast to his discussion of the large-scale organic food industry, Pollan presents in the third section Joel Salatin, a farmer who manages a successful mid-sized, multi-species meat farm in Virginia and insists on selling his goods nearby and relies on his family and a few interns to supplement his labor.
+Pollan discusses how each part of the farm directly helps the others—the sun feeds the grass, the grass feeds the cows, the larvae in the cow manure feed the chickens, and the chickens feed the grass with nitrogen.
+Due to the various cyclical processes on the farm, it does not require fossil fuels.

 The final section finds Pollan attempting to prepare a meal using only ingredients he has hunted, gathered, or grown himself.
 He recruits assistance from local foodies, who teach him to hunt feral pigs, gather wild mushrooms, and search for abalone.
-He also makes a salad of greens from his own garden, bakes sourdough bread using wild yeast, and prepares a dessert from cherries picked in his neighborhood.
+He also makes a salad of greens from his garden, bakes sourdough bread using wild yeast, and prepares a dessert from cherries picked in his neighborhood.